 Mode of Instruction

-The seminar consists of five modules that are assessed separately.
-In order to pass the course, students should comply with the attendance policy and fulfill all course requirements and assignments, which means that students should 1) submit all the assignments from five modules and 2) take a resit of all non-passing modules and pass them.
-The final grade is the average of the end grade of each module.
+In order to pass the course, students should comply with the attendance policy and fulfill all course requirements and assignments, which means that students should 1) submit all the required assignments and 2) take a resit of all non-passing assignments and pass them.
+The final grade is the average of the end grade of all the assignments.
 Students need a passing grade (5.50 or higher) as the final grade in order to pass the course.